awsdocs/amazon-pinpoint-user-guide/doc-source/gettingstarted-create-project.md

 This section shows you how to create a project\.
 As part of this procedure, you also verify an email address\.
 You use this address to send email when you create your email campaign later in this tutorial\.

-If you've never created a project in your Amazon Pinpoint account, complete the steps in [Option 1: Create and configure a project \(New Amazon Pinpoint Users\)](#gettingstarted-create-project-new-user)\.
-If your Amazon Pinpoint account already contains one or more projects, complete the steps in [Option 1: Create and Configure a Project \(Existing Amazon Pinpoint Users\)](#gettingstarted-create-project-existing-user) instead\.
+If you've never created a project in your Amazon Pinpoint account, complete the steps in [Option 1: Create and configure a project](#gettingstarted-create-project-new-user)\.
+If your Amazon Pinpoint account already contains one or more projects, complete the steps in [Option 2: Create and configure a project](#gettingstarted-create-project-existing-user) instead\.

 ## Option 1: Create and configure a project \(new Amazon Pinpoint users\)<a name="gettingstarted-create-project-new-user"></a>